-Wine by the glass with a jazz and blues soundtrack is what you will find at Artis.
-The place is small.
-Be prepared to sit close to other tables.
-However, the wooden décor creates the right ambience to drink wine and taste a selection of petiscos, including the platter of cheeses and sausages, fried potatoes, sautéed shrimps, and the legendary chicken toasted sandwich.
+Wine by the glass with a jazz and blues soundtrack is what Artis offers.
+The place is tiny, so come prepared to sit close to other tables.
+However, the wooden décor creates the right ambience to drink wine and taste a selection of petiscos, including the platter of cheeses and sausages, fried potatoes, sautéed shrimps, and the legendary chicken sandwich.

 Rua Diário de Notícias, 85

-Páginas Tantas is a classic jazz bar in Bairro Alto.
-It has live jazz shows from Tuesday to Saturday.
-There’s no entry fee, you just pay what you drink.
+Páginas Tantas is a classic jazz bar in Bairro Alto, with live shows from Tuesday to Saturday.
+There’s no cover fee, you just pay what you drink.

 Rua da Atalaia, 3

 Mahjong is one of the oldest bars in Bairro Alto.
-With Chinese motifs, the place offers a great ambience lit by the weirdly beautiful cabbage chandeliers.
-Mahjong is the place to start the night with a cocktail and a varied soundtrack featuring techno, rock and reggae.
+With Chinese motifs, it offers a great ambience lit by the weirdly beautiful cabbage chandeliers.
+This is a great spot to start the night with a cocktail to the sound of a varied soundtrack featuring techno, rock and reggae.